 1. Preheat oven to 350

-2. Add vanilla to egg whites and beat with electric hand mixer until just foamy.
+2. Add vanilla to egg whites and beat with electric hand mixer on high until just foamy.

-3. Add cream of tartar and beat until soft peaks form.
+3. Add cream of tartar and beat on high until soft peaks form.

 4. Slowly add in sugar while continuing to beat until all sugar is added and tall stiff peaks have formed.
 Gently fold in chocolate chips.